Bukovina: Second World War

 The Axis invasion of Northern Bukovina was catastrophic for its Jewish population, as conquering Romanian soldiers immediately began massacring its Jewish residents.
 Surviving Jews were forced into ghettoes to await deportation to work camps in Transnistria where 57,000 had arrived by 1941.
 One of the Romanian mayors of Cernăuți, Traian Popovici, managed to temporarily exempt from deportation 20,000 Jews living in the city between the fall of 1941 and the spring of 1942.
 Bukovina's remaining Jews were spared from certain death when it was retaken by Soviet forces in February 1944.
 In all, about half of Bukovina's entire Jewish population had perished.
-In southern Bukovina (the territory that is currently a part of Romania), in the counties of Campulung, Suceava and Radauti, there were 18,893 Jews according to the September 1, 1941 census; after the deportations to Transnistria later in the year, there were only 179 Jews in 1942.
-About 12,000 of the southern Bukovinian Jewish deportees survived the deportations to Transnistria.
+In southern Bukovina (the territory that is currently a part of Romania), in the counties of Campulung, Suceava and Radauti, there were 18,893 Jews according to the 1 September 1941 census; after the deportations to Transnistria later in the year, there were only 179 Jews in 1942.
+If one excludes the orphans, about 12,000 of the southern Bukovinian Jewish deportees survived the deportations to Transnistria.
+According to the Israeli scholar Gali Mir-Tibon 2018 study, over 70% of the Jews of southern Bukovina deported to Transnistria survived, with the orphans included in that figure.
+According to Gali Mir-Tibon, most of the Jews deported from the city of Chernivtsi, and northern Bukovina in general, to Transnistria did not survive.
+About 60% of the deportees to Transnistria from the city of Chernivtsi perished according to the Jewish Virtual Library.
 After the war and the return of the Soviets, most of the Jewish survivors from Northern Bukovina fled to Romania (and later settled in Israel).
+For more information on the Holocaust in Transnistria, including on the fate of the Jewish deportees from Bukovina, see History of the Jews in Transnistria.

+According to Dr. Avigdor Schachan, who wrote a book about the Transnistrian ghettos, and was himself brought up in the Bessarabian part of the present-day Chernivtsi Oblast of Ukraine, about 2,000 northern Bukovinian and 4,000 Bessarabian Jews were deported to the Soviet east in June 1941.
+About half of the Jews deported from Bessarabia to the Soviet east survived and returned to Bessarabia according to a source mentioned by Jean Ancel (Matathias Carp), the specialist on the Holocaust in Romania and Transnistria, whereas the rest did not return.
+For more information on the history of the Jews of Bukovina, including during the Holocaust, see History of the Jews in Bukovina.